bsides/lioneditor/FFTPatcher/readme.txt

 FFTPatcher README

+To use the "Patch ISO" feature on Playstation ISOs, you'll need an ISO that was ripped as "Mode 2" and "2352 bytes/sector".
+You'll also need Pixel's CD-Tool program, available at http://www.nobis-crew.org/cd-tool/

 Some info about each page on the editor:
   Abilities:
     All usable abilities, reaction abilities, support abilities, and movement abilities.